 The EES are grounded in the following fundamental assumptions:

-- These skills are important for every adult to function successfully in society today;
+- The 11 skills are important for every adult to function successfully in society today;

-- Our colleges are well equipped and well positioned to prepare graduates with these skills;
+- Colleges are well equipped and well positioned to prepare graduates with these 11 skills; and

-- These skills are equally valuable for all graduates, regardless of the level of their credential, whether they pursue a career path, or they pursue further education.
+- These 11 skills are equally valuable for all graduates, regardless of the level of their credential, whether they pursue a career path, or pursue further education.

 What programs are required to teach and assess the EES?

-All students graduating from an Ontario College Certificate, Diploma or Advanced Diploma must be able to reliably demonstrate the EES by the end of their program (Ministry of Advanced Education and Skills Development).
+All students graduating from an Ontario College Certificate, Diploma or Advanced Diploma must be able to reliably demonstrate the EES by the end of their program (Ministry of Colleges and Universities (MCU)).

 What is the best way to introduce EES to students?

-At the start of a course, it is important for all faculty to provide a clear and meaningful overview of how each EES is taught and evaluated in the course to their students.
-Providing students with examples and quotes from employer or graduates, examples from personal work experience, and job descriptions are valuable teaching tools.
+At the start of a course, it is important for all faculty to provide a clear and meaningful overview to students of how each EES is taught and evaluated in the course.
+Providing students with examples and quotes from employers or graduates, personal work experience, and job descriptions are valuable teaching tools.
 Research on job skill needs and requirements, hiring practices, and an overview of the roles and responsibilities within your discipline are also excellent ways to help students connect to these skills.

 How do I determine which EES to include in my course outline?

-Selecting the “right” EES begins with analyzing how each course contributes to the overall set of EES outcomes across a program.
-For example, a first semester business course might prepare students to demonstrate foundational level business writing skills and a final semester business course might prepare students to demonstrate advanced writing, research and analysis skills.
+Selecting relevant EES begins with analyzing how each course contributes to the overall set of EES outcomes across a program.
+For example, a first semester business course might prepare students to demonstrate foundational level business writing skills and a final semester business course might prepare students to demonstrate advanced writing, research and analytical skills.

 Where can I find additional resources on EES?

-Use the following resources as a guide.
 Talk to colleagues and ask for sample assignments, marking criteria, and rubrics.
-Also, visit us or email us at email@example.com.
+Visit us or email us at firstname.lastname@example.org.
 We have many additional samples and tools that we can share.
+Use the following resource as a guide.